waynodiablo/Oystercard/bookmark_manager/06_using_data_mapper.md

 [Back to the Challenge Map](0_challenge_map.md)

 You should now see how it's possible to manipulate database data using SQL.
 There is a problem emerging here, however: we're having to write out syntactically difficult and unfamiliar SQL commands to perform basic read / write commands.
 This is where DataMapper comes it.
-DataMapper allows us to deal with our DataBase from a distance via a Ruby interface.
+DataMapper allows us to deal with our database from a distance via a Ruby interface.
 In this challenge you'll use DataMapper to manipulate a database table using ruby commands.

 ## Learning Objectives covered